 TGax Editor: Please update the following paragraph in this section as shown below:

-An HE STA that transmits an HE Operation element and that decides to temporarily discontinue the use of the BSS color for the BSS that it serves, for example, after detecting a BSS color collision with an OBSS (see 27.16.2.2 (Detecting and reporting BSS color collision)), shall set the value of BSS Color Disabled subfield in the HE Operation element to 1 to inform its associated peer HE STAs that the BSS color is disabled; otherwise the HE AP shall set the BSS Color Disabled subfield to 0.
+An HE STA that transmits an HE Operation element and that decides to temporarily disable the use of the BSS color for the BSS that it belongs, for example, after detecting a BSS color collision with an OBSS (see 27.16.2.2 (Detecting and reporting BSS color collision)), shall set the value of BSS Color Disabled subfield in the HE Operation element to 1 to inform its associated peer HE STAs that the BSS color is disabled; otherwise the HE STA shall set the BSS Color Disabled subfield to 0.

-While the BSS Color Disabled subfield is 1, an HE AP shall continue to advertise a nonzero value (same as before the color was disabled) in the BSS Color subfield of HE Operation element and in the TXVECTOR parameter BSS_COLOR of an HE PPDU that it transmits.
+While the BSS Color Disabled subfield is 1, an HE STA shall continue to advertise a non-zero value (same as before the color was disabled) in the BSS Color subfield of HE Operation element and in the TXVECTOR parameter BSS_COLOR of an HE PPDU that it transmits.